Well, it has been 2 months since I posted. Crap.

 "The Civil War was an inside job"

-"Hyperbole is literally destroying America"
+literally destroying America"

 "Muslims killed Dumbledore"